One Laptop per Child: Technology

 The XO, previously known as the "$100 Laptop" or "Children's Machine", is an inexpensive laptop computer designed to be distributed to children in developing countries around the world, to provide them with access to knowledge, and opportunities to "explore, experiment and express themselves" (constructionist learning).
 The laptop was designed by Yves Béhar with Design Continuum, and manufactured by the Taiwanese computer company Quanta Computer.

 The rugged, low-power computers use flash memory instead of a hard drive, run a Fedora-based operating system and use the SugarLabs Sugar user interface.
 Mobile ad hoc networking based on the 802.11s wireless mesh network protocol allows students to collaborate on activities and to share Internet access from one connection.
 The wireless networking has much greater range than typical consumer laptops.
 The XO-1 was designed for lower cost and much longer life than typical laptops.

 In 2009, OLPC announced an updated XO (dubbed XO-1.5) to take advantage of the latest component technologies.
 The XO-1.5 includes a new VIA C7-M processor and a new chipset providing a 3D graphics engine and an HD video decoder.
-It has 1GB of RAM and built-in storage of 4 GB, with an option for 8 GB.
+It has 1 GB of RAM and built-in storage of 4 GB, with an option for 8 GB.
 The XO-1.5 uses the same display, and a network wireless interface with half the power dissipation.

 Early prototype versions of the hardware were available in June 2009, and they were available for software development and testing available for free through a developer's program.

 An XO-1.75 model was developed that used a Marvell ARM processor, targeting a price below $150 and date in 2011.

 The XO-2 two sheet design concept was canceled in favor of the one sheet XO-3.

 An XO-3 concept resembled a tablet computer and was planned to have the inner workings of the XO 1.75.
 Price goal was below $100 and date was 2012.

 As of May 2010, OLPC was working with Marvell on other unspecified future tablet designs.
 In October 2010, both OLPC and Marvell signed an agreement granting OLPC $5.6 million to fund development of its XO-3 next generation tablet computer.
 The tablet was to use an ARM chip from Marvell.

 At CES 2012, OLPC showcased the XO-3 model, which featured a touchscreen and a modified form of SugarLabs "Sugar".
 In early December 2012, however, it was announced that the XO-3 would not be seeing actual production, and focus had shifted to the XO-4.

 The XO-4 was launched at International CES 2013 in Las Vegas The XO Laptop version 4 is available in two models: XO 4 and XO 4 Touch, with the latter providing multi-touch input on the display.
 The XO Laptop version 4 uses an ARM processor to provide high performance with low power consumption, while keeping the industrial design of the traditional XO Laptop.